Cardiff orders 36 electric Yutong buses

 As the model designation E12 suggests, the ordered vehicles are battery-electric solo buses with a length of twelve metres.
 Each bus will be able to carry up to 70 passengers.
-The Cardiff Bus announcement does not contain any information on the batteries.
-According to media reports, the range will be 370 kilometres, which would be a lot for a 12-metre bus.
+Although Cardiff Bus has not revealed any information on the capacity of the batteries, according to media reports, the range will be 370 kilometres, which would be considerable for a 12-metre bus.

 Yutong will manufacture the buses for Cardiff at its plant in China.
 Some parts of the final assembly, such as the driver’s station, the wifi for the guests and the travel information system are to be done in the UK.